0 Part Course |

 • Basel Capital Adequacy is a multifaceted and continually evolving area of regulation.
 In light of this, our highly interactive and detailed course provides a comprehensive overview of the past, present, and likely future regulatory frameworks.
 The training explores how these rules apply to different institutions, while also examining their underlying purpose and evolution—shedding light on why they have developed as they have.
 The concluding segment of Basel Capital Adequacy training addresses how banks can adopt optimal strategies to maximise profits, minimise risks, and ensure full compliance within both the letter and the spirit of the regulations.

 With the benefit of hindsight, global regulation failed to cope with the stresses of the 2008/2009 credit crunch.
-To correct this weakness, Basel III and its subsequent iterations have ensured that the two areas of greatest bank weakness; loss-absorbing capital and liquidity and risk management are as robust and effective as they need to be to survive a repeat.
-This, however, comes at a price.
-If banks are required to hold much more liquidity than they used to, this must be at the expense of earnings.
-Ditto more loss-absorbing capital and lending.
+To correct this weakness, Basel III and its subsequent iterations have ensured that the two areas of greatest bank weakness; having enough loss-absorbing capital and effective liquidity and risk management are as robust and effective as they need to be to avoid further failures.

-We are told there will be no Basel IV (but this could change post Credit Suisse) and there are still plenty of enhancements to Basel III in the pipeline that will probably continue to constrain the ability of banks to take greater risks.
+We are told there will be no Basel IV (but this could change post Credit Suisse).

 • Very good content, clear explanations, very practical.